 If an investigation was not conducted upon receiving the ticket, it is important to see where the problem happened, to prevent it in the future.
 Most companies will handle the customer first which will allow for a more thorough investigation of the issue.
 If you are opting to wait, be sure to keep the client posted on the progress.

 Once you have found the problem, act on it.
 Does a machine need to be replaced, is a database starting to fail?
 No matter what the situation is, once you have pinpointed the problem, take the appropriate action according to your company standards.
 At this point, it would be wise to send out personalized messages to the customers impacted by this failure.
 After all, they deserve a thank you for providing the negative feedback that helped to show a flaw in your system.

 Remember that your customers are not satisfied and you need to Close the Feedback Loop to improve Customer satisfaction.
 You have to do this through the actions you take.

 Bring Them Back

 One of the most upsetting points of negative feedback is that occasionally a customer's experience was so horrible; they turn their back to your brand.
 You can get these customers back if you follow the steps we have here.
-In fact, more than 70% of customers decide to give a brand a second chance based on how the company handled their complaints.
+In fact, in a survey in the U.S., 70% of respondents said they would do business with a company again if their customer service issue is resolved in their favor.
 That is a huge profit margin for a little bit of email correspondence!

 Resolving customer issues and handling the negative feedback that came with it are crucial to maintaining the integrity of your brand.
-When a situation arises where you need to handle one customer, to hundreds, have a plan in place to handle it.
+When a situation arises where you need to handle one customer, to hundreds, have a plan in place to handle it and use effective ways to Close the Feedback Loop to prevent churn.
 The more prepared you are, the more you can learn from the situation.
 Mistakes happen, but don’t let that be the last impression your customers have of your company.